kgrichardson/kgrichardson.github.io/_pages/about.md

   limit: 3 # leave blank to include all the blog posts
 ---

+# topline bio
-Data analyst skilled in statistical analysis, machine learning, data visualization, and policy analytics, applying data-driven insights to real-world challenges.
+I am a data analyst with expertise in statistical analysis, machine learning, data visualization, and policy analytics.
+I enjoy transforming complex datasets into actionable insights that drive informed decision-making.
+With a passion for solving real-world challenges, I leverage data to bridge the gap between analytics and impactful business solutions.

+I am driven by curiosity and a commitment to using data for meaningful change, ensuring insights are both rigorous and actionable.
+Whether working independently or collaborating in a team, I bring a strategic mindset and a strong analytical foundation to every project.